ldkong1205/Robo3D/README.md

 ## Create Corruption Set
-You can manage to create your own "Robo3D" corrpution sets on other LiDAR-based point cloud datasets using our defined corruption types!
+You can manage to create your own "Robo3D" corruption sets on other LiDAR-based point cloud datasets using our defined corruption types!
 Follow the instructions listed in [CREATE.md](docs/CREATE.md).

 ## TODO List
 - [x] Initial release. 🚀
 - [x] Add scripts for creating common corruptions.
 - [x] Add download links for corruption sets.
-- [ ] Add evaluation scripts on corruption sets.
+- [x] Add evaluation scripts on corruption sets.
 - [ ] Release checkpoints.
 - [ ] ...